8 Reasons to Visit South Devon

 South Devon’s reputation as a haven for foodies grows every year.
 There’s so much more on offer than traditional cream teas and pasties, although both are plentiful.

-Traditional fish and chips reach new heights at Rockfish which has seafood restaurants all over the South Devon Coast, serving sustainable fresh fish caught within a few miles of each restaurant.
+Traditional fish and chips reach new heights at Rockfish which has seafood restaurants all over the South Devon Coast.
+Serving sustainable fresh fish which is caught within a few miles of each restaurant.
 Combine breakfast at Rockfish with a tour of the world famous Brixham Fish Market.

 For the discerning diner there are Michelin starred restaurants like Gidleigh Park at Chagford and The Elephant on Torquay harbourside.
 For a more rustic experience Riverford Field Kitchen offers outstanding organic food and vibrant veggies on a working, organic farm.

-The vineyard on the Sharpham Estate offers a world of fine English wines made from carefully selected grapes grown on sheltered slopes overlooking the River Dart.
-They also have a range of award winning cheeses and one of the most beautiful views in the South Hams to add to the experience.
+The vineyard on the Sharpham Estate offers a world of fine English wines.
+They are made from carefully selected grapes grown on sheltered slopes overlooking the River Dart.
+Enjoy a range of award winning cheeses and one of the most beautiful views in the South Hams to add to the experience.

 Unbeknown to many, South Devon is a haven for gin lovers.
 Try the local Salcombe Gin and make use of their yacht delivery service.
 On the historic Plymouth Barbican, Plymouth Gin offer distillery tours as well as having a bar, restaurant and shop.